Lower Aulaqi Sultanate: History

 In 1904 some Fadhli tribesmen fired on a Lower Aulaqi dhow, and in consequence the old feud between the two tribes broke out again.
 There was little actual fighting, and at the end of the year a truce was proclaimed.

 In 1912 Sultan Hasir bin Bubakar died.
 He was succeeded by Sultan Bubakar bin Nasir.

 In 1924 Sultan Bubakar abdicated in favour of his cousin, Munassar bin Ali.
 He was recognised by His Majesty’s Government as the ruling chief of the Lower Aulaqi tribe, and the payment of the usual annual stipend was continued to him.

 In June 1929 a Greek ship, the Hermes, ran out of coal and went ashore about 25 miles north-east of Ahwar.
 The Lower Aulaqi Sultan carried out the terms of his salvage treaty satisfactorily.

 In April 1930 Sultan Munassar bin Ali died.
 As of December 1930, no successor had been elected owing to family dissensions.

-In 1931, the population of the Lower Aulaqi was estimated at 15,000, and the gross revenue at Us, 10,000 a year.
+In 1931, the population of the Lower Aulaqi was estimated at 15,000, and the gross revenue at Rs.
+10,000 a year.

 The sultanate joined the Federation of Arab Emirates of the South in February 1960 and the Federation of South Arabia in January 1963.

 The Sultanate was abolished in 1967 and the last sultan, Nasir ibn Aidrus Al Awlaqi along with Prince Ali Abdullah the Governor, were imprisoned upon the founding of the People's Republic of South Yemen.
 The area is now part of the Republic of Yemen.